Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Can't do it.

-I said, Mark my words.
+I said, mark my words.

 Well, well, well.

-Holding here in my formerly nicotine stained fingers, a story from the Christian Science Monitor of a couple days ago.
+Holding here in my formerly nicotine-stained fingers a story from the Christian Science Monitor of a couple days ago.

 The state of Massachusetts considering a landmark proposal that would give workers the nation's most generous paid leave policy.

-The bill would make uh employers pay their workers on leave their full salary, up to $750 a week, for up to 12 weeks to care for newborns or ill family members.
+The bill would make employers pay their workers on leave their full salary, up to $750 a week, for up to 12 weeks to care for newborns or ill family members.

 The proposal, however, is no liberal anomaly.

-Twenty-six other states considered some form of paid leave in their 2005 legislative sessions.
+26 other states considered some form of paid leave in their 2005 legislative sessions.

 California's 2004 program, currently the nation's most comprehensive.